lendunistus/wiiuvcextract-guide/index.md

 Congratulations, you now have your N64 ROM!

-##Nintendo DS
+## Nintendo DS

-###What you need
+### What you need

 * [Dumpling](https://github.com/emiyl/dumpling/releases/tag/2.1.1) (download ``dumpling.zip``)

-*An SD card with at least 300MB of free storage
+* An SD card with at least 300MB of free storage

-*A Computer that can read SD cards (an Android phone with an SD card slot also works great!)
+* A computer with an SD card reader (an Android phone with an SD card slot also works great!)

 #### Steps